 We've rounded up some reviews of the star-studded shows already on Apple TV Plus, though if you just want a run down of what's available, and a taste of what's to come, we have everything you need in the guide below.

-From Steven Spielberg anthology stories to Oprah Winfrey's next show, to dramas set everywhere from TV studios to a post-apocalyptic future, here’s what’s coming to Apple TV Plus.
+From Steven Spielberg anthology stories to Oprah Winfrey's next show, to dramas set everywhere from TV studios to a post-apocalyptic future – and even a Christmas musical – here’s what’s coming to Apple TV Plus.

 - Apple Arcade: everything you need to know about the Mac and mobile games service

 - Apple News Plus: papers, magazines and more all in one place